AnthoniaOzobialu/AnthoniaOzobialu-data-portfolio/churn-prediction/README.md

 ## How to Run
 1. Clone this repo
+2. Navigate to the `churn-prediction` folder
-2. Install dependencies: `pip install -r requirements.txt`
+3. Install dependencies: `pip install -r requirements.txt`
-3. Run scripts in order:
+4. Run the script
+5. Open `powerbi/TELCO_CHURN_PROJECT.pbix` in Power BI Desktop to view the dashboard